Jawshoeuh/HB-EoS-ASM/mechanics/README.md

 # ExtraFloorTypes
 This patch requires Overlay36 (ExtraSpace).
 It replaces the extra Medium Large floor types 12/13/14/15 with a few custom floor types.
 Feel free to examine it and create your own custom floor types using the baseline work in the patch.<br/>

+# GrabBagTweaker
+This patch allows the default Grab Bag item given to the player in the Secret Bazaar to easily be tweaked.
+Can easily change the default item and chance of default item.<br/>

 # SnowGen9
 This patch removes the increasced speed from snow and repurposes that space to instead bolster the defense of Ice types in the damage calculation formula.<br/>